slshen/pdl/README.md

 ## Usage

-RPL has no dependencies other than `slf4j-api`.
+PDL has no dependencies other than `slf4j-api`.
 It's usage is straightforward:

-    RplParser parser = new RplParser();
+    PdlParser parser = new PdlParser();

     // add one or more sources of property definitions parser.parse(new StringReader("X = 5", "input"));